Filter Options

 What should I consider when choosing an African safari tour?

-“There is a lot of considerations to be taken into account when choosing an African safari tour operator.
+“There are a lot of considerations to be taken into account when choosing an African safari tour operator.
 These include: If you are traveling with children, choose a family-friendly tour or lodge.
 In addition, you may prefer to choose a safari in a malaria-free area, for example in parts of South Africa.
 What type of safari do you want to go on?
 There are organized tours, departing on set dates, joining other groups of people.
 Or do you want an exclusive, tailor-made safari just for you?
 Are you happy to camp or do you want to stay in a luxury lodge?
 Your budget will probably determine your choices.
 Do you want to combine your safari with beaches, South Africa’s winelands, or a trip to Victoria Falls?
 This will help determine which country to choose.”

 7